Event Data Recorders

 - Event Data Recorder, Wikipedia.

-- Q&A: Event data recorders, Insurance Institute for Highway Safety website, Nov.
-2010.
+- Q&A: Event Data Recorders, Insurance Institute for Highway Safety website, Mar.
+2014.